MoustafaAbdelaziz/MoustafaAbdelaziz/README.md

 - 👋 Hi, I’m @MoustafaAbdelaziz
-- 👀 I’m interested in Data analysis
+- 👀 I’m interested in software engineer
-- 🌱 I finished professional track of EGYPT FWD initiative.
-- 💞️ I’m looking to collaborate on Datasets for analysis purposes.
+- 💞️ I’m looking to c++ jobs.
 - 📫 How to reach me mostafazizo545@gmail.com
 - This is my [LinkedIn](https://www.linkedin.com/in/moustafa-abdelaziz/)